ashwanthkumar/python-remix-starter/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+---

+### Common Issues

+If you happen to see "Error: Could not find a working container runtime strategy", most likely your Docker Desktop is not running.
+Please check.

+If you're not able to run `npm run dev`, most likely you're not using node 20+, consider doing `nvm install v20` and `nvm alias default v20`.